mit212/lab8_2024/README.md

 </details>

 In this lab, you will be trying out different functions from OpenCV to visualize the computer vision techniques introduced in lecture.
+The entire lab is designed to take less an hour.
+The rest of lab time is allotted to working on the final project.

 ## 0 (Prelab) Software Set Up
-Estimated time of completion: 5 min

 ### 0.1 Python